Current best-practice and what to expect in the future.

 From a customer reach point of view, we need to make sure we offer chat in the places where our customers are having problems or where they come to look for our contact information.

 The chat is a synchronous channel.
 The client expects an immediate response, whereas email is an asynchronous channel.
-The customer, when writes an email, doesn’t expect an immediate response.
-And I compare them because both are digital, but when we jump to the telephone channel (synchronous) in many cases (depending on the industry or the age range of the client) it’s far from being one of the main channels.
+The customer, when writing an email, doesn’t expect an immediate response.
+And I compare them because both are digital, but when we jump to the telephone channel (synchronous) in many cases (depending on the industry or the age range of the client), it’s far from being one of the main channels.

 Customers have strongly migrated to digital channels, especially those that are served in real-time (such as chat).
 I believe that the telephone channel is not going to disappear, it requires, depending on the industry, be it financial or health for example, that a person is behind, but less and less.